Questions & Answers

 TOTAL 21 767

-• A structuring of the sector through clusters (groups of companies and institutions in the same field of expertise) and major competitiveness clusters such as Bretagne Pôle Naval in Lorient or Néopolia in Saint-Nazaire.
+• A structuring of the sector through clusters (groups of companies and institutions in the same area of expertise) and major competitiveness clusters such as Bretagne Pôle Naval in Lorient or Néopolia in Saint-Nazaire.

 • A strong capacity for innovation in new technologies.

-Why did the French state select the Bay of Saint-Brieuc?
+Why did the French state select the bay of Saint-Brieuc?

 Saint-Brieuc, a location defined by the French government in 2011

-Brittany is very dependent on energy.
+Brittany is very energy dependent.

-• Controlling energy demand,
+• Control energy demand,

-• Developing renewable energies,
+• Develop renewable energies,

 • Reduce greenhouse gas emissions,